shivamchaubey/deployed_vehicle_code/README.md

 * scipy

 #### To launch
-Launch files are dependent of each other at this stage of development.
+Launch files are independent of each other at this stage of development.
 A single launch file can be created to launch all the nodes together.
 * To run on the simulation: <br />

 * To run on the real vehicle: <br />